EyasuTeshome/shifttracker/job-search/add-a-new-project-to-your-portfolio.md

 ## Description

-*Read through the following section on your own while staying on the Zoom call with your group.*

 In this exercise, you will learn how to add a new project to your portfolio by gathering screenshots of your projects and including links to your GitHub Source Code and to Live Demos.

 ### Why is adding a new project to your portfolio important?